-WESTLAKE VILLAGE, Calif.: 18 December 2014 — New-vehicle retail sales in December are expected to reach the highest levels on a seasonally adjusted annualized rate (SAAR) basis since 2006, according to a monthly sales forecast developed jointly by J.D.
+WESTLAKE VILLAGE, Calif.: 17 December 2015 — New light-vehicle sales in December are expected to be the strongest of any month since 2005, with 2015 on track to set an annual record with 17.5 million sales, according to a monthly sales forecast developed jointly by J.D.
 Power and LMC Automotive.

 (in millions of units)

 Source: Power Information Network® (PIN) from J.D.
 Power

 Five selling weekends in the month—for the first time since 2012—and the most selling days (28) of any December since 2009 have helped boost new-vehicle sales.
 The seasonally adjusted annualized rate (SAAR) for retail sales in December 2015 is expected to reach 14.9 million units, up from 13.8 million units a year ago.
 SAAR is a rate adjustment that attempts to remove the seasonal variations in the data.
 Most data is affected by the time of the year.
 Adjusting for the seasonality in data means that more accurate comparisons can be drawn from month to month year-round.
 Retail transactions are the most accurate measure of true underlying consumer demand for new vehicles.

 “As 2015 comes to a close, the industry is expected to post its strongest sales month of the year,” said John Humphrey, senior vice president of the global automotive practice at J.D.
 Power.
 “With continued record transaction prices, consumers are on pace to spend more than $44 billion on new vehicles in December and $437 billion on new vehicles in 2015, both record levels.”
 The previous record of $407 billion in annual consumer expenditure was set in 2014.

 “The Federal Reserve’s increase in interest rates this week should have a minimal impact on new-vehicle sales,” said Humphrey.